-Our theory is continually evolving, and for a while we’ve been thinking about the different type of tactical athletes, and the different fitness demands for each.
+Our theory is continually evolving, and for a while, we’ve been thinking about the different types of tactical athletes, and the different fitness demands for each.
 Here is where we are now ….

 Tactical teams who could have water-based missions (SCUBA) and therefore have a swimming fitness demand.
 SEAL, DEVGRU, MARSOC, ODA Dive Teams, USAF CCT and PJ’s, etc.

 Primarily LE, urban-based tactical teams – full and part-time municipal SWAT.
 Mission set is urban-based.

 Military Police, patrol/detective LE and correction officers.
 In general, Law enforcement officers without full-time SWAT responsibilities.

 →Programming for Black: LE Athlete Spirits Training Packet

 Fire/Rescue – full-time urban firefighters, busy EMT services, etc.

 →Programming for Red: Fire/Rescue Big Cat Training Packet